What Bedminster Green is, why we're developing this area and what the development project involves.

 Restoring the River Malago

 The River Malago flows through three of the five development plots that make up Bedminster Green.
-Currently, the river is largely out of sight and provides a poor quality habitat for nature to thrive.
+Currently, the river is largely out of sight and provides a poor quality habitat for nature.

-The river restoration proposals include creating natural habitats, builidng new public and green spaces and restoring the existing character of the area, while reducing flood risk.
+The Bedminster Green River Restoration proposals include creating natural habitats, building new public and green spaces and restoring the existing character of the area, while reducing flood risk.

 Our proposals will enhance biodiversity and improve the natural environment in a largely urban area by: